-The amended Election Code regulates elections of the President, members of the Jogorku Kenesh, deputies of local keneshes, and heads of local self-government.
+The Code regulates elections of the President, members of the Jogorku Kenesh, deputies of local keneshes, and heads of local self-government.

-The Candidacy Rights topic discusses provisions of the law that open and close the door for citizens who seek the opportunity to participate in representative government by being a candidate for public office; Election Commissions discusses provisions that govern the election commissions that are responsible for the administration and conduct of election processes; Election Rules discusses all aspects of the campaign - including media, voting, counting of ballots, tallying of results, and declaration of winners; Transparency discusses what mechanisms are in place to ensure that the election processes are open to public scrutiny to ensure that the will of the people is respected and that the election results are not fraudulent; and Legal amended Election Code is in line with OSCE commitments and other international standards for democratic elections.
+The Candidacy Rights topic discusses provisions of the law that open and close the door for citizens who seek the opportunity to participate in representative government by being a candidate for public office; Election Commissions discusses provisions that govern the election commissions that are responsible for the administration and conduct of election processes; Election Rules discusses all aspects of the campaign - including media, voting, counting of ballots, tallying of results, and declaration of winners; Transparency discusses what mechanisms are in place to ensure that the election processes are open to public scrutiny to ensure that the will of the people is respected and that the election results are not fraudulent; and Legal Protections discusses what mechanisms are in place to ensure that citizens, candidates, and political parties can seek meaningful redress in the event of violation of legal rights.